Thenewno2: Formation

 Thenewno2 formed in London, England in 2006, but Harrison and Hicks had been collaborating since as far back as 2001.

-Harrison and Hicks chose the name Thenewno2 (pronounced "the new number two"), because they wanted a "faceless entity" that they could use to make music, which would give them a chance to legitimatize without the help of Dhani Harrison's famous last name (he is George Harrison's son).
+Harrison and Hicks chose the name Thenewno2 (pronounced "the new number two"), because they wanted a "faceless entity" that they could use to make music, which would give them a chance to legitimatize without the help of Dhani Harrison's last name and its association with his father, George Harrison.
 They took the name "Thenewno2" from the British cult classic television series The Prisoner, liking the idea of an anonymous person.
 As Dhani explains, "I wanted it to be a faceless entity, because I didn’t want to be 'Dhani Harrison and the Uncles', or whatever.
 There was just too much flak around the name 'Harrison' at the time.
 I started the band so I could send anyone to a meeting, and when they were asked who they were, they could simply say 'The New No. 2.'"